 Being adaptable also means being willing to learn and try new things.
 Developing a growth mindset can positively influence your ability to take on new challenges, find new opportunities to develop your knowledge and contribute to new projects.
 Your willingness and motivation to keep improving upon your skills can also show your employer your commitment to your professional growth.

 3. Set goals and define what success looks like

-Goals are part of every aspect of business/life and provide a sense of direction, motivation, a clear focus, and clarify importance.
+Goals are part of every aspect of business/life and provide a sense of direction, motivation, a clear focus, and can clarify priorities.
 By setting goals for yourself, you are providing yourself with a target to aim for.
 A SMART goal is used to help guide goal setting.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.
 Therefore, a SMART goal incorporates all of these criteria to help focus your efforts and increase the chances of achieving your goal.

 4. Market Validation

-Many businesses use clickable prototypes to validate if their app or website meets the needs, functionality and requirements of the market.
-By prototyping early, you often save thousands of dollars by testing a concept before it is built.
+Many businesses use clickable prototypes to validate if their app or website meets the needs, functionality and requirements of the target market.
+By prototyping early, you can often save thousands of dollars by testing a concept before it is built.